JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q1043" title="Carl Linnaeus">
 <param ve-entity eid="Q465834" title="Charles Louis L'Héritier de Brutelle" aliases="Charles-Louis L’Héritier de Brutelle’s">
 <param ve-entity eid="Q2003356" title="Robert Sweet">
 This visualization of the global nomenclature history of the _Pelargonium_ and the _Geranium_ provides insights about why there is still confusion surrounding the name and taxonomic designation of the _Pelargonium_.
 Indeed, as it explains, botanists have struggled to disentangle the _Pelargonium_ and the _Geranium_ since the mid-1750s.
-Carl Linnaeus, in his 1753-treatise [_Species Plantarum_](https://www.biodiversitylibrary.org/bibliography/669#/summary), retained the generic name _Geranium_ for twenty pelargoniums including the _Pelargonium zonale_.[^ref5] Because Linnaean taxonomy was so revered at that time, his contemporary Charles-Louis L’Héritier de Brutelle’s work to distinguish the _Pelargoniums_ as an independent genus was overlooked.[^ref6] Eventually, by creating ten new genera in the _Geraniaceae_ family, Robert Sweet introduced a serious classification system in 1820 to ease the shortfall in Linnaean nomenclature.[^ref7] However, by the early nineteenth century, pelargoniums had already attained so much popularity, particularly in England and France, that the name “geranium” stuck.
+Carl Linnaeus, in his 1753-treatise [_Species Plantarum_](https://www.biodiversitylibrary.org/bibliography/669#/summary), retained the generic name _Geranium_ for twenty pelargoniums including the _Pelargonium zonale_.[^ref5] Because Linnaean taxonomy was so revered at that time, his near contemporary Charles-Louis L’Héritier de Brutelle’s work to distinguish the _Pelargoniums_ as an independent genus was overlooked.[^ref6] Eventually, by creating ten new genera in the _Geraniaceae_ family, Robert Sweet introduced a serious classification system in 1820 to ease the shortfall in Linnaean nomenclature.[^ref7] However, by the early nineteenth century, pelargoniums had already attained so much popularity, particularly in England and France, that the name “geranium” stuck.
 <param ve-storiiies id="9b1fm" title="_A Brief History of Pelargonium's Nomenclature_, Yao Jiang">
 <param ve-storiiies id="fc1gpa51fu" title="_The_ Geraniaceae _Family_, Verónica Matallana">